emmawalshdev/kaytea_art/README.md

 * Payments are handled by Stripe.
 If card details are incorrect, an error message is triggered.
 If payement is successful, a confirmation email is sent.
 **Please note**: The website currently uses Stripe's test functionality as opposed to live payments.

-#### Checkout success page
+#### Checkout Success Page
 * The checkout success page provides a summary of the order, stating that it was successful.
 * The summary includes the order number, order date, the products ordered as well as delivery and billing information.
 * A link directing users back to the shop is provided underneath.

 #### Additional Pages
-* The django-allauth library is used to manage user registeation and authentication on the site.
+* The django-allauth library is used to manage user registrtion and authentication on the site.
 The allauth templates; inluding login, register, forgotten password etc hae been customised to suit the brand styling.

 ### Future Features
 The following are Features that were not included in this release.
-Once adequate time is available, these points will be revisited.
+These points will be revisited in future rollouts.

 * Sort by - average rating functionality
 * Structure change to allow multiple picture uploads for products